Inertial and gravitational effects on a geonium atom: Non-relativistic limit of the Hamiltonian

-A spin $S^{i} = \sigma^{i}/2$ has been defined above.
+where we have replaced the canonical momentum in flat spacetime by one in curved spacetime~\cite{2013PhRvA..88f2117G}: $\Pi_{i} \rightarrow \Pi_{i} + i \frac{1}{\sqrt{-g}} \partial_{i} \sqrt{-g} = \Pi_{i} - \frac{i}{6} R_{jijk} x^{k}$ ($g$ is the determinant of the metric).
+Also a spin has been defined by $S^{i} = \sigma^{i}/2$ with the Pauli matrices $\sigma^{i}$.
+Note that if one wants to consider an anti-fermion in the above Hamiltonian, one needs to take charge conjugation for the wave function of the lower two compoents.
 The terms for inertial effects coincide with an earlier work~\cite{Singh:2000xq}.
-On the other hand, two of the terms for gravitational effects are updated compared with the previous work~\cite{Ito:2020wxi} where there was a miscalculation.
+On the other hand, several terms for gravitational effects are updated compared with the previous work~\cite{Ito:2020wxi} where there was a miscalculation.
 The first parenthesis represents the rest mass and its corrections due to inertial and gravitational effects.
 The inertial one is recognized as an usual inertial force and the gravitational one is the leading order gravitational modification to a particle trajectory as we will see later.
 The third term~\cite{Werner:1979gi} corresponds to the Coriolis force.
 The fourth term is the spin-rotation coupling~\cite{Mashhoon:1988zz}, which modifies the magnetic moment, i.e., \textit{g}-factor.
-The third line also represents corrections of the magnetic moment due to gravity.
-The fifth and the sixth terms are gravitational corrections at the order of $m^{0}$.
-The second line shows that the kinetic terms are modified by inertial and gravitational effects.
-The first term in the fourth line is a gravitational effect on the spin.
-Other terms in the fourth line are the inertial spin-orbit coupling~\cite{Hehl:1990nf} and the gravitational spin-orbit coupling~\cite{Ito:2020wxi}, respectively.
-The fifth line consists of corrections from inertial and gravitational effects at the order of $1/m$.
+In the fifth term, we can clearly see that a correct operater ordering has been derived automatically.
+Interestingly, the sixth term represents the effect of a dipole structure, namely the spin angular momentum, on the trajectry of a freely falling particle in curved spacetime as can be seen in the Mathisson-Papapetrou-Dixon equation\footnote{ Strictly speaking, we should have taken the term into account when we constructed a proper reference frame.
+Indeed, the effect can be treated as a linear acceleration of a paticle and can be included in $a_{i}$ in the metric (\ref{met033}).
+Then the sixth term disappers.}.
+The third line represents corrections of the magnetic moment due to gravity.
+The fourth line shows that also the kinetic term is modified by inertial and gravitational effects.
+In the fifth line, we find the inertial spin-orbit coupling~\cite{Hehl:1990nf} and the gravitational spin-orbit coupling~\cite{Ito:2020wxi}, respectively.
+The sixth line consists of energy shifts due to gravity at the order of $1/m$.